laitanawe/mdat/template_omicscodeathon/README.md

 # project_name
-Identifying Specific Molecular Targets in Patient Condition or Organism Sample Type Using ABC Technique or Assay Type or Data Type
+Identifying Specific Molecular Targets in Patient Condition or Organism Sample Type Using ABCD Technique or Assay Type or Data Type